Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards

 The following lemma is the key to efficiently guarding the teeth of the polygon. \begin{lemma} Suppose $P$ is an ortho-unit polygon.
 Let $O$ denote the set of odd components of the tooth graph $H$ of $P$.
 Then there is a matching between $O$ and the interior edges of $T$ which saturates $O$ and so that each matched interior edge can guard a leaf in the corresponding matched component. \end{lemma}

 \begin{proof} Components in $O$ are either isolated teeth or odd length paths of teeth.
-Note that the odd length paths can be arranged vertically, and there is a top-most and bottom-most edge of the top and bottom teeth of the path.
+Note that odd length paths can be arranged vertically, and there is a top-most and bottom-most edge of the top and bottom teeth of the path.

 We build a bipartite graph where one partite set consists of components in $O$ and the other partite set consists of interior edges of $T$ as follows.
 Fix a component $x$ in $O$.
-This component has a top-most and bottom-most horizontal edge (if the component consists of only one tooth, then these are the top and bottom edge of that tooth, otherwise they lie in the top and bottom tooth respectively.
-Consider the horizontal cut defined by the top-most edge; this intersects $P$ again at a reflex vertex, $r$.
+This component has a top-most and bottom-most horizontal edge, if the component consists of only one tooth, then these are the top and bottom edges of that tooth, otherwise they lie in the top and bottom tooth respectively.
+Consider the horizontal cut defined by the top-most edge of $x$; this intersects $P$ again at a reflex vertex, $r$.
 Because this is the topmost edge in a component of $H$, $r$ does not lie on a tooth.
 Hence, the vertical cut through $r$ corresponds to an internal edge $e$ of $T$.